-In our current paper we focus first on acute itch, and the role of histaminergic pruritogens.
+In this paper we focus first on acute itch and the role of histaminergic pruritogens.
 Additional pruritogens need to be studied in the future, with particular focus on chronic itch, a medically relevant condition because of its prevalence and substantial unmet medical need.
-A central question that we have not addressed in this study is, what specific cellular and molecular mechanisms of cell-to-cell communication do epidermal keratinocytes employ?
-How does the histaminergic pruritogen-GPR-TRPV4-Ca++pERK pathway evoke these signaling mechanisms, and how does this trigger pruriceptor sensory neurons to transmit the signal toward the nervous system?
-We hypothesize that soluble factors play such roles, possibly proteins, peptides, small-molecule phospho-lipids, and lipid molecules that are released from keratinocytes to affect innervating peripheral nerve endings of pruriceptor neurons, perhaps either via direct keratinocyte-nerve fiber signaling, or rather indirectly via involvement of immune, vascular and other adjacent cells.
+A central question that we have not addressed in this study is, What specific cellular and molecular mechanisms of cell-to-cell communication do epidermal keratinocytes employ?
+How does the histaminergic pruritogen-G protein-coupled receptor-TRPV4-Ca2+-pERK pathway evoke these signaling mechanisms, and how does this trigger pruriceptor sensory neurons to transmit the signal toward the nervous system?
+We hypothesize that soluble factors play such roles, possibly proteins, peptides, small-molecule phospholipids, and lipid molecules that are released from keratinocytes to affect innervating peripheral nerve endings of pruriceptor neurons perhaps either via direct keratinocyte nerve fiber signaling or rather indirectly via involvement of immune, vascular, and other adjacent cells.

 A recent study examined the response of spinal cord dorsal horn relay neurons to intradermal injection of ET-1 (16).
-The study reports that ET-1 sensitive neurons respond to multiple modalities, yet that >50% respond to spinal superperfusion of the peptide bombesin, which can activate spinal gastrin-releasing peptide receptors known to function in itch circuits, thus identifying these neurons as part of a specific itch-circuit that relies on gastrin-releasing peptide for transmission.
-When viewing these results together with our current findings, an interesting formation of an ET-1 responsive itch circuit emerges, which has its origin with ET-1 responsive keratinocytes that use TRPV4 as critical Ca++ influx mechanism in response to ET-1 receptor-A activation (10).
-Subsequently these ET-1 responsive keratinocytes activate innervating peripheral sensory neurons, which need to be more precisely defined in future studies, which in turn relay to spinal cord dorsal horn neurons, more than half specifically dedicated to itch-relay via neurotransmission that relies on gastrin-releasing peptide (16).
+The study reports that ET-1-sensitive neurons respond to multiple modalities yet that >50% respond to spinal superperfusion of the peptide bombesin, which can activate spinal gastrin-releasing peptide receptors known to function in itch circuits, thus identifying these neurons as part of a specific itch circuit that relies on gastrin-releasing peptide for transmission.
+When viewing these results together with our current findings, an interesting formation of an ET-1-responsive itch circuit emerges that has its origin with ET-1-responsive keratinocytes that use TRPV4 as critical Ca2+ influx mechanism in response